 - Further responsibilities and qualities of a farm manager can be found here.

 Citizen’s information provides information on employment, click here.

 It is important to ensure you and your employees are aware of their rights, click here to find out more.

 Joint farming ventures

 - Collaborative farming is where farmers join together to share their economic values, share skills and create a more social environment to work in.
-The below video explains collaborative business structures in farming.
+The video to the right explains collaborative business structures in farming.

-- Guidelines to forming a Farm Partnership, click here or download below.
-Further publications can be found on the Teagasc website: click here.
+- Information can be found on the Teagasc website: click here.